-1.8.5 External Trigger Input Channel as a Digital Input Channel (Not Applicable Here) The external trigger input channel of a second-generation VT DSOs can be used as a digital input channel.
-It is actually a 1-bit ADC with the threshold for digitization adjustable.
-This channel can be configured via [Setting]>[ADC Device]> "Digital Channel Configuration".
+1.8.5 External Trigger Input Channel as a Digital Input Channel (Not Applicable Here) The external trigger input channel of a second-generation VT DSOs can be used as a digital channel can be configured via [Setting]>[ADC Device]> "Digital Channel Configuration".
 If the external trigger is selected as the trigger source, then the threshold for digitization can also be adjusted by adjusting the trigger level in the main window.
 With two analog input channels and one digital input channel, the oscilloscope can be used for mixed signal measurements.
 It can also be used as a protocol analyzer for serial communications.